maevecrossan/byte-battles/TESTING.md

 #### 2. The current player was not switching from X to O.

 As you can see from above, the player was not switching after occupying a slot.
 I began firstly by fixing the drawResult function (error seen in log above).
-I think checked that the function had been fixed and to see if it had affected the player swapping function.
+I think checked that the function had been fixed and to see if it had affected the player-swapping function.

 ![A screenshot of the console log after fixing drawResult function.](docs/draw-result-fixed.png)

-It seemed as though the ternary operator wasn't alteranting and reassigning the currentPlayer properly.
+It seemed as though the ternary operator wasn't alternating and reassigning the currentPlayer properly.

 ![A screenshot of the inital player-swapping code.](docs/ternary-code-inital.png)